Derrick Todd Lee: Prior criminal record

 Lee was first arrested on November 8, 1981, aged thirteen, for breaking into a candy shop.
 He was convicted of simple burglary and sentenced to probation and to pay restitution to the shop.
 At age sixteen, Lee was arrested for attempted second-degree murder for using a knife during a fight with another teen, who was left uninjured, but the matter did not go to court.
 In February 1986, a relative of Lee reported him to police for repeatedly peeping through the windows of his home, as well as that of a female relative.
 In September 1988, Lee was convicted for unauthorized entry of an inhabited dwelling.
 In May 1990, Lee got into a fight with his father-in-law, leading to an arrest for disturbing the peace.
 The same year, Lee was questioned by police after neighbours overheard an escalating argument where Lee accused his mother of owing him money.
-Lee's sister also filed a complained against her brother due to an incident in which he had removed a glass pane from her window to unlock her front door after being forbidden from coming inside.
+Lee's sister also filed a complaint against her brother due to an incident in which he had removed a glass pane from her window to unlock her front door after being forbidden from coming inside.

 In 1992, Lee was arrested in Zachary after he was found inside the locked home of a man with two daughters.
 In 1993, a pair of 15-year-olds were slashed with a bladed object while at one of Zachary's cemeteries, with Lee later being identified as the likely assailant from the description of one of the victims.

 In July 1993, Lee was sentenced to four years of hard labor at East Baton Rouge Parish prison for simple burglary.
 He successfully filed for parole in July 1995 and moved to Lake Charles, in the western part of the state, where he was arrested two months later on a Peeping Tom offense.
 He was given a 120 days prison sentence, which was suspended and replaced with two years of unsupervised probation.
 Three weeks after the decision, Lee was arrested alongside a cousin and their friend for stealing clothes from Salvation Army donation boxes.
 He was initially charged with burglary and theft, but the charges were downgraded to misdemeanors.

 In July 1997, in Zachary, a woman called police over a man prowling and peeping around her house.
 Lee was arrested at a cemetery, where one of the arresting officer recognized him from an earlier incident where he was given a ride by police when his car was found broken down outside the same grounds.